 You may be unaware, but rowing machines actually come in several varieties.

-- Air rowing machines: Air rowing machines work by allowing air to flow over an inner wheel, called a flywheel, and are among the most popular indoor rowing machines available.
+- Air rowing machines: An air rower machine works by allowing air to flow over an inner wheel, called a flywheel, and are among the most popular indoor rower machines available.
 They naturally adapt to your movements based upon the air pressure against the wheel, making them a bit more user-friendly than some magnetically based models.
 While they can be a bit noisier, they may not be the best option for apart elements but overall are considered favorites for overall wear and ease of use.

-- Magnetic rowing machines: An alternative to an air rowing machine, magnetic rowing machines tend to be far quieter and create resistance by using a magnetic fastener attached to the flywheel.
-You can either adjust resistance levels by using a mechanical slider or digital monitor.
+- Magnetic rower machines: An alternative to an air rowing machine, magnetic rowing machines tend to be far quieter and create resistance by using a magnetic fastener attached to the flywheel.
+Adjustable resistance is also one of the features reliable by using a mechanical slider or digital monitor.
 They also tend to be more compact.
 These are naturally a very popular option as well.

-- Hydraulic rowing machines: Hydraulic rowing machines are a bit different, and generally fall under what we could classify as budget rowing machines.
+- Hydraulic rowing machines: A hydraulic rower is a bit different, and generally fall under what we could classify as budget rowing machines.
 These smaller and lighter machines work instead by through resistance produced by pistons situated on the handles.
-Fluid or air-filled cylinders are connected to maintain that resistance.
+Fluid or air-filled cylinders are connected to maintain that magnetic resistance.
 They are not adaptive like the other models.

 7. Company standards